What Is Scaling and Root Planing?

 If you have developed symptoms of gum (periodontal) disease, a normal cleaning might not be sufficient to restore your oral health.
 The first stage of gum disease, gingivitis, is usually treated with a thorough prophylaxis (dental cleaning) and improved oral hygiene at home.
 But if the condition advances to the second stage, periodontitis, then scaling and root planing (SRP) therapy may be recommended.
 This nonsurgical procedure is performed by our dental hygienists at Cranston Dental Group to treat periodontitis by removing built-up bacteria, plaque, and tartar from below the gumline.
 Scaling and root planing uses special instruments to smooth the surfaces of your tooth roots within periodontal pockets to create a healthier environment for your gums.
 If you are in the Cranston or Warwick, RI areas and have symptoms of gum disease, contact our practice today.

-Best Candidates for SRP
+Who is the Best Candidates for SRP?

 Common symptoms of gum disease include chronic bad breath, bleeding, tender or swollen gum tissues, and a receding gumline.
 At your dental exam, our team will measure the depths of your gum pockets (spaces between your teeth and gums).
 When these pockets are greater than three millimeters and bone loss is evident on your x-rays, we may recommend scaling and root planing.
 A periodontal scaling can help to reduce the depths of your gum pockets and help your care for your gums more effectively.
 When gum disease is diagnosed in the periodontitis stage, it can often be treated with SRP.
 A surgical approach may be needed, however, in cases of advanced periodontitis.